petermsiegel/pmsLibrary/README.md

      ⍝ </html>
   processMyHtml myHtml    ⍝ Take the string separated by carriage returns and process it for display, etc.
  ```

+1. __∆WHERE__:     For each object nameN, return the namespace where it was found as well as whether found in caller namespace (see opts), in ⎕PATH, or anywhere in the workspace. opts include the caller (reference) namespace and/or a long-form flag (default 0).
+   * res ←  opts ∆WHERE name1 [name2 ...]

-11. __opts__: __∆OPTS__ is not meant as a replacement for the ⎕SE.Parser, which is more flexible, but is useful when a user might be passing namespaces, class instances, or arrays.
+12. __opts__: __∆OPTS__ is not meant as a replacement for the ⎕SE.Parser, which is more flexible, but is useful when a user might be passing namespaces, class instances, or arrays.
 It expects each argument to be passed separately (unless in ⎕TEXT) mode and parses each argument in turn, so that it can distinguish flags (options without values), options with string values, and options with arbitrary values.
 See __Documentation__ _opts.help_ for details.
 ``` ⍝ Example
     )cs VERS1
   ⍝ In advance, we set up #.VERS1.SOURCE and #.VERS1.SINK.